 Pasta in a heart healthy vodka tomato sauce.
-Just as good as the classic, this easy Vegan Pasta alla Vodka dinner recipe uses a cashew cream in place of dairy to nourish body and soul.
+Just as good as the classic, this easy Vegan Pasta alla Vodka dinner recipe uses a cashew cream as a vegan vodka sauce in place of dairy to nourish body and soul.
 All the comfort of a creamy, glorious pasta dish, with better ingredients.
 It will make your heart smile.

 Whoah, wait a minute.
 I’m talking about “heart healthy” this and that but I use a cup of booze? …Yes, because SCIENCE!
 Alcohol has a lower boiling point than water (159F vs 212F).